Dogstudio/host-for-dogs/README.md

 # HOSTDOG

-> Test your hosting for Dogstudio CMS
+> Test your hosting for Dogstudio CMS.

 To test if your hosting is compatible with our CMS <strong>Emulsion</strong>, we have coded a small script that runs some validations for you.